wneessen/go-mail-website/content/en/_index.md

 <p align="center"><img src="/go-mail-2.svg" width="250" alt="go-mail logo"/></p>

-go-mail is an easy to use Go module for formating and sending mails.
+go-mail is an easy to use Go library for formating and sending mails.
 It uses idiomatic Go style and follows best practice with sane defaults.
 The library only dependends on the Go Standard Library.

 go-mail works like a programatic email client and provides lots of methods and functionalities you would consider